-The United Services Military Apprenticeship Program (USMAP) program is a formal military training program that provides active duty Coast Guard, Marine Corps and Navy service members the opportunity to improve their job skills and complete their civilian apprenticeship requirements at no cost.
+The United Services Military Apprenticeship Program (USMAP) program is a formal military training program that provides active duty Army, Coast Guard, Marine Corps and Navy service members the opportunity to improve their job skills and complete their civilian apprenticeship requirements at no cost.
 Experience more challenging assignments, with no off-duty hours, and receive a "Certificate of Completion" issued by the U.S. Department of Labor.

 USMAP enhances your job skills and shows your motivation for more challenging military assignments.
 Having a DOL Certificate of Completion is a definite advantage in getting better civilian jobs since employers know the value of apprenticeships.
 Keep reading if you want to get a jump on the competition for those great career jobs.